 Stephen Carver is a literary historian, freelance editor and occasional novelist.
-For sixteen years he taught literature and creative writing at the University of East Anglia (where he also took his doctorate), spending three years in Japan as an associate-professor of English at the University of Fukui.
-He left UEA in 2012 to become Head of Online Courses at the Unthank School of Writing, and to work with The Literary Consultancy in London.
+For sixteen years he taught literature and creative writing at the University of East Anglia (where he also took his doctorate), spending three years in Japan as a Professor of English at the University of Fukui.
+He left UEA in 2012 to become Head of Online Courses at the Unthank School of Writing (a post he held until retiring from teaching in 2018) and to work with The Literary Consultancy in London, with whom he remains affiliated.
 Stephen is the biographer of the Victorian novelist W.H.
 Ainsworth, and has published extensively on gothic film and fiction.
 He has been the recipient of several national and international research grants – most notably two awards from the Arts and Humanities Research Council of Great Britain – and is a member of the International Gothic Association and the British Association of Victorian Studies.
 His short stories have appeared in Not-Not, Cascando, Birdsuit, and Veto.
-He has just completed a history of the nineteenth century underworld for Pen & Sword (forthcoming October 2018), and is presently under contract for a follow-up project on Ainsworth and Dickens.
+He has just published The Nineteenth Century Underworld: Crime, Controversy and Corruption with Pen & Sword, and is presently under contract for a follow-up project called The Author Who Outsold Dickens (forthcoming autumn 2019).
 Stephen is married with a young son; he likes old motorcycles, wild rockabilly, and anything to do with horror.